Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 -

 Contact your Microsoft CSP or partner to confirm renewal terms.
-Promotional eligibility, early renewal options, and billing terms vary by channel.
-Don't assume you can lock in a rate you saw online without confirming it applies to your subscription type.
+Promotional eligibility and billing terms vary by channel.
+Don't assume a rate you saw online applies to your subscription type without confirming it.

 After You Upgrade: What to Configure First